01-edu/public/subjects/java/projects/travel-plan/README.md

 ### Bonus

 - Compose clear and detailed documentation for the application and database schema.
-- Incorporate Kubernetes alongside Ansible to enhance service management, orchestration, and load balancing capabilities.
+- Incorporate Kubernetes alongside Ansible to enhance service management, orchestration, and load-balancing capabilities.
-- impliment integration tests and E2E tests one of them or both of them.
+- Implement integration tests and E2E tests one of them or both of them.
-- any other bonus that add a real value to the project.
+- Any other bonus that adds real value to the project.